Bill Leivers

-William Ernest Leivers (born 29 January 1932) is an English retired professional footballer and football manager.
+William Ernest Leivers (born 29 January 1932) is an English former professional footballer and football manager.

 Playing career

 Leivers was born in Bolsover, Derbyshire.
-He attended school at Tupton Hall, alongside Labour MP Dennis Skinner.
+He attended school at Tupton Hall, alongside future Labour MP Dennis Skinner.

 He began his professional career in February 1950 with Chesterfield, whom he joined as an amateur from Clay Lane Sports Club in 1948.

 Leivers moved to Manchester City in November 1953, for a fee of £10,500, making his debut against Preston North End in August 1954.
 The match saw the introduction of the tactical system which became known as the Revie Plan.
 However, Leivers sustained an injury, and Manchester City lost 5–0.
 It was to be another five months before he made another senior appearance, and he made only three over the whole season.
 Though he was known as a centre half when he arrived at Maine Road, it was at right-back that he established himself in the Manchester City team, during the 1955–56 season.
 That year Manchester City reached the FA Cup final, beating Birmingham City 3–1, giving Leivers the only major honour he was to achieve in his career.
 He gained a reputation as a committed defender; his desire to be part of the action resulted in several injuries.
 In ten years at Manchester City, he broke his nose five times and his elbow and ankle once.
 For a period in the latter part of his Manchester City career he was first team captain.
 He made 250 league appearances for City before moving to Doncaster Rovers on 10 July 1964, where he became player-manager.

+With the death of Roy Little in January 2015, and Johnny Newman in September 2025, Leivers is the last-living player from the 1956 FA Cup Final.